Validation policy: manual vs automatic

 • the reward value is low to moderate

-• you want the shortest possible participant path
+• you want the shortest possible path for shoppers

 Pick Manual when: